FreshSupaSulley/Auto-2FA/README.md

 Security
 --------
 > [!CAUTION]
-> This extension is experimental!
-Auto 2FA relies entirely on the security of your browser.
-If a malicious party got access to your browser and you have syncing enabled for both Auto 2FA and your passwords, they could log in to your Duo Mobile protected service.
+> This extension is more unsafe than using the phone app.
+If you value security above convenience, don't use this extension.

 To preface, I am not a cyber security expert.
 I have a basic understanding of 2FA.
 I do not recommend using this extension if Duo is protecting access to the nuclear football.
 Auto 2FA should only be used when both the risk and cost of compromising an account are practically zero.

 Auto 2FA is a *practical* secure alternative to the Duo Mobile app.
+It relies entirely on the security of your browser.
 For typical Duo Mobile users, this extension strikes a great balance between security and convenience.

 2-step verification is something you know, and something you have.
 The premise of this extension is that you *know* your password, and you *have* Auto 2FA.
 But by using Auto 2FA, you're introducing new risks to your Duo Mobile protected account being compromised.
 Here's some examples:
 1. Your browser account (such as your Google profile if you're on Chrome) is hacked because you have a poor password, no 2FA, and syncing is enabled.